Expand All | Collapse All

 - Viking Therapeutics, providing advice regarding preclinical and clinical research related to applications of thyromimetic compounds to metabolic disorders, receiving honoraria.

-- Veracyte, receiving support for lectures to regional professional societies.
+- Veracyte, for giving lectures to the Endocrine Society national and regional chapters.

 Shehzad S. Basaria, MD